-The SSII, and resulting SIFF, is a calculated value which is fixed for each trading day at a pre-determined time each day.
+The SSII, and resulting SIFF, is a calculated value which is fixed for each trading day at a predetermined time each day.
 This time will be determined in line with the parameter setting methodology approved by the RAs.

-While these parameters will initially be set to zero, and therefore not impact on the scheduling process, our overall scheduling and dispatch process is still designed to account for our obligation of enabling ex-ante markets to resolve energy imbalances (as described in section 4.5).
+While these parameters are currently set to zero, and therefore not impact on the scheduling process, our overall scheduling and dispatch process is still designed to account for our obligation of enabling ex-ante markets to resolve energy imbalances (as described in section 4.5).